Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Overview of the denoise system and its implementation in the SX-ARPES system at SPring-8 BL25SU

-The DPDM is operated using Python code implemented in a Jupyter Notebook environment as shown in Figure~\ref{Fig.1}(d).
-To enhance user-friendliness, the system requires only the input of two-dimensional numerical data and the denoising range to users.
-The system saves an image of the ongoing process every 10$-$50 iterations, up to a maximum iteration number.
-The movie in the Supplementary Information demonstrates the noise processing, which is completed in approximately 30 seconds.
-After execution, the user selects an appropriate ARPES image by referring to the ARPES image and loss function displayed in the Jupyter Notebook environment.
-Figure~\ref{Fig.1}(e) presents the ARPES image corresponding to a specific number of iterations and the loss function~\cite{deep_prior}.
-Noise reduction is achieved by extracting the band structure from the input image, starting with uniformly distributed random noise.
-The grid structure is effectively removed at approximately 300 iterations when the loss function reaches a constant value.
-Beyond 400 iterations, the loss function decreases, reflecting overfitting, and the grid structure gradually re-emerges.
-Therefore, an ARPES image output between 300 and 400 iterations can be selected as the denoised data.
+DPDM is operated using Python code implemented in a Jupyter Notebook environment, as shown in Fig.~\ref{Fig.1}(d).
+To enhance user-friendliness, the system requires only the input of two-dimensional numerical data and the designated denoising range.
+In our implementation, the total number of iterations and the save span (the interval at which intermediate images are saved) can be manually adjusted to accommodate diverse ARPES datasets with different dispersion profiles and S/N ratios.
+Typically, the system saves an image of the ongoing process every 10–50 iterations.
+The movie in the Supplementary Information demonstrates the denoising process, which is completed in approximately 30 s.
+After execution, the user selects the optimal ARPES image by monitoring the loss function and the corresponding ARPES images displayed in the Jupyter Notebook.
+Figure~\ref{Fig.1}(e) presents an ARPES image at a specific iteration alongside the loss function~\cite{deep_prior}.
+Denoising is achieved by extracting the intrinsic band structure from the input data, starting from uniformly distributed random noise.
+Instrumental artifacts are effectively removed when the loss function reaches a plateau (e.g., around 300 iterations).
+Beyond this point (e.g., after 400 iterations), the loss function may decrease further, reflecting overfitting where instrumental artifacts gradually re-emerge.
+Therefore, the ARPES image captured immediately after the loss function converges to a constant value is selected as the denoised data.
+As demonstrated in Figs.~\ref{Fig.2}(c) and~\ref{Fig.3}, hereafter mentioned below, this protocol strictly preserves the key spectral intensities and structural trends without introducing artificial distortions.